 Organizations almost always progress through five more-or-less well-defined evolutionary growth stages:

 A new organization starts out as an idea, or Concept.
-A bona fide Concept requires at least a rough outline of:
+A bona fide Concept requires at least:

-- What problem the organization is to solve for whom and how.
+- An outline of what problem the organization seeks to solve for whom, and why customers will buy.

 - A Core Leadership Team that will bring the concept to reality.